jjsmith88/thumper-nucleo/README.md

 Each version is also optionally available with an integrated 48 CPR quadrature encoder.

 Exact gear ratio: (22/12)×(20/12)×(22/10)×(22/10)×(22/10)×(23/10)≈74.83:1

+The encoders will first be used to calculate the velocity of the motors to be used for the PID control loop as feedback of the target velocity.
+Later implementation will then use the encoder counts for relative positioning.

 ## [micro-ROS](https://micro.ros.org/)
 Micro-ROS offers seven key features: